 As recommended by ASIC’s Smart Money only use advisers who hold an Australian Financial Services License (AFSL) or who are authorised by a business that holds an AFSL.

 - What are your qualifications and experience?

 There’s no such thing as one size fits all in financial advice.
-When appointing an adviser it’s important to ensure they specialise in the area relevant to your needs such as wealth and investing, insurance or retirement.
+When appointing a financial adviser it’s important to ensure they specialise in the area relevant to your needs such as wealth and investing, insurance or retirement.